pedromsfernandes/simplify-website/src/data/blog/central-nervous-system-cns-do-you-know-its-importance-in-everyday-activities.md

 ---
 path: central-nervous-systems-cns-and-its-importance-everyday-activities
 date: 2020-05-13T13:44:58.446Z
-title: "Central Nervous System (CNS): Do you know its importance?"
+title: "Central Nervous System (CNS): Do you know its significants?"
 peek: We can say that it is responsible for our perception of the world, since it is responsible for the functioning of our body and the execution of locomotive, reasoning and memory activities.
 Without it, walking, talking or